-PST' performance in the three inquiries was also very good, revealing suitable problem-solving skills which reinforces the importance of problem-based learning pedagogies (Tan, 2007).
-The C1 inquiry shows PST the process of mountain range

-315 formation due to the collision of two plates with continental crust, which turns out to be an advantage to avoid the following misconceptions: "When two continental tectonic plates push together, both plates are pushed upward to form volcanoes" (Mills et al., 2017, p.
+The performance of the PSTs in the three enquiries was also very good, revealing suitable problem-solving skills which reinforces the importance of problem-based learning pedagogy (Tan, 2007).
+The C1 enquiry shows PSTs the process of mountain range formation due to the collision of two plates with continental crust, which turns out to be an advantage in avoiding the following misconceptions: "When two continental tectonic plates push together, both plates are pushed upward to form volcanoes" (Mills et al., 2017, p.
 303) and "All mountains are volcanoes" (Mills et al., 2017, p.
 304).

-Concerning C3 inquiry, PST performance was better when comparing with C1 an C2 tasks results.
-The selected example, which referred to the San Andreas Fault, may have contributed to a better performance by students identifying the correct

-320 option, since it is part of the reality that students know.
-This connection to real-world experiences is an important point to take in account on sims exploration (PhET, 2014).
+Concerning the C3 enquiry, PST performance was better when comparing C1 with C2 tasks results.
+The selected example, which referred to the San Andreas Fault, may have contributed to a better performance by students and leading to their identifying the correct option, since it is part of the reality that students know.
+This connection to real-world experiences is an important point to take into account with regards to simulation exploration (PhET, 2014).

-The previous tasks (tasks A and B) contribute to the comprehension of major tectonic plate movements and to mobilize conceptual knowledge about plate tectonics, to carry out the inquiries C1, C2 and C3.
-Some PST' groups did not answer correctly to C1 and C2 inquiries due to not exploring all possible combinations of plate movements.
+The previous tasks (A and B) contribute to the comprehension of major tectonic plate movements and to the mobilization of conceptual knowledge about plate tectonics necessary for carrying out enquiries C1, C2 and C3.
+Some PST groups did not answer C1 and C2 enquiries correctly due to not exploring all possible combinations of plate movements.

-325 5.4 Pre-service teachers' evaluation of the educational resource
+5.4 Pre-service teachers' evaluation of the educational resource

-The following chart (figure 9) shows the level of satisfaction of a PST sample (19 pairs of PST; P1 to P19) concerning the contribution of the educational resource to their learning, in a scale of 1 (very unsatisfied) to 10 (very satisfied).
+Figure 9 shows the level of satisfaction of a PST sample (19 pairs of PSTs; P1 to P19) concerning the contribution of the educational resource to their learning, on a scale of 1 (very unsatisfied) to 10 (very satisfied).